contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/01_get-started/05_free-trial.md

-Restlet allows you to try Restlet Studio, DHC and APISpark for 14 days for free!
+Restlet allows you to try Restlet Studio, Restlet Client and APISpark for 14 days for free!

 You will be assigned a Team Plan.